Greek constitutional amendment of 1986

-The Greek Constitutional amendment of 1986 was proposed in order to limit the powers of the President of the Republic.
-It was a political gamble by Prime Minister Andreas Papandreou, who suddenly withdrew his backing for Konstantinos Karamanlis' second term and instead promoted his own choice, Christos Sartzetakis.
+The proposal was a political gamble by Prime Minister Andreas Papandreou, who suddenly withdrew his backing for President Konstantinos Karamanlis's second term and instead promoted his own choice, Christos Sartzetakis.
 At the same time, Papandreou announced a constitutional revision to remove the powers of the president that acted as checks and balances against an already dominant office of the prime minister.